• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • facilitate treatment decisions (acute therapy, prevention)

-• provide prognostic information
+• provide prognostic informations

 Overview of neuroimaging modalities